 • Now Folds the Lily, 2023

-From a popular poem about evening by the Alfred, Lord Tennyson, in the colours of Victorian décor and painting.
+From a popular poem about evening by Alfred, Lord Tennyson, in the colours of Victorian décor and painting.

 200 x 200cm